 In 2017, the National Collaborative on Childhood Obesity Research (NCCOR) formed a Physical Activity workgroup to foster cross-NCCOR planning and engagement among all partners related to physical activity.
 The workgroup was stimulated by a September 2016 NCCOR meeting focused on identifying new physical activity projects.

-Two project proposals have been approved by the NCCOR Steering Committee: Additional Benefits of Walkability and the Youth Active School Transportation Surveillance Initiative.
-The projects aim to identify benefits of walkable communities beyond physical activity and provide guidance on improving comprehensive surveillance of youth active school transportation, respectively.
-Several additional project ideas are also in development.
+Three project proposals have been approved by the NCCOR Steering Committee: Additional Benefits of Walkability, Youth Active School Transportation (AST) Surveillance Initiative, and Increasing Opportunities for Trail Use to Promote Physical Activity and Health Among Underserved Youth.
+These projects aim to identify benefits of walkable communities beyond physical activity; provide guidance on improving comprehensive surveillance of youth AST; and understand how to increase trail use among underserved youth, respectively.

 Additional Benefits of Walkability

 Evidence exists for the health impact of walkable communities, but evidence for additional benefits that may create buy-in from other sectors is lacking.
 Step it Up!
-The Surgeon General’s Call to Action to Promote Walking and Walkable Communities describes the need for quantifying additional benefits of environmental design in economic analyses to examine the cost-effectiveness of walking interventions.
+The Surgeon General’s Call to Action to Promote Walking and Walkable Communities describes the need for developing measures and tools to quantify additional benefits of walkability to evaluate and examine the effectiveness of interventions.
+This project aims to quantify the additional benefits of social cohesion and injury prevention associated with increased walkability.

-This project is aligned closely with a couple of NCCOR’s goals.
-In convening an expert panel across sectors, including those not traditionally involved in population health, we seek to “build new partnerships to solve problems.”
-Through the dissemination of our findings, we will be building “capacity for research and surveillance.”
+By convening an expert panel across sectors, including those not traditionally involved in population health, and disseminating the findings, this project closely aligns with NCCOR’s goals to “build new partnerships to solve problems” and “build capacity for research and surveillance.”

 Youth Active School Transportation (AST) Surveillance Initiative

 This project will be a first step in addressing several critical gaps in the surveillance of youth AST.
 Step it Up!
-The Surgeon General’s Call to Action to Promote Walking and Walkable Communities highlights gaps in surveillance, specifically the lack of an existing national surveillance system that regularly monitors walking behavior or neighborhood supports for walking in various settings, including schools and communities.
-Without high-quality, standardized measures, it is not possible to monitor changes in behavior and the environment over time or evaluate the impact of local efforts to promote AST and improve walkability.
+The Surgeon General’s Call to Action to Promote Walking and Walkable Communities highlights gaps in surveillance, specifically the absence of an existing national surveillance system that regularly monitors walking behavior, or neighborhood supports for walking in various settings, including schools and communities.
+This project aims to improve public health surveillance of youth AST across three content areas: Youth AST behaviors, environmental supports for AST, and program and policy supports for AST.